cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 <br>

 The Cambridge Water Polo program continues to grow.
 This season we will have three CWP teams, a D1, D3 and Women's team.
-The league is working to more equalize the competition so they introduced two tiers or levels in the Division 1 (D1) and Women's Division (DW).
+The league is working to equalize the competition and better develop player skills so they introduced two tiers or levels in the Division 1 (D1) and Women's Division (DW).
 Divsion 3 (D3) will be for players new to water polo and middle schoolers.
 D3 is critical for the development of players and the continued success of the CWP program.
 Please invite your friends to join CWP.

 <br>

-Lauren Hall and I have been in communication working on the logistics and planning for the CWP 2019 season.
-We will be practicing again at the Cumming Aquatic Center (CAC).
+Lauren Hall and I have been in communication and are working on the logistics and planning for the CWP 2019 season.
+CWP will be practicing again at the Cumming Aquatic Center (CAC).
 Most likely on Monday and Thursday nights.

 <br>